Visit to Uganda

 At present too many blind children drop out of school after their primary education because the nearest school for the blind is too far away.
 They return to their homes with insufficient education to lead reasonably independent and fulfilled lives.
 This is so sad.

-Thanks to a legacy left to us by a wonderful supporter, we are in a position to contribute very substantially to the cost of the buildings over a period of three years, but we do need more help.
+wonderful supporter, we are in a position to contribute very substantially to the cost of the

 WE HAVE TWO APPEALS.
 THE FIRST IS FOR DONATIONS TOWARDS THE COST OF BUILDING AND EQUIPPING THE SCHOOL AND THE SECOND IS FOR REGULAR DONATIONS TOWARDS THE COST OF SCHOLARSHIPS.
 NO DONATION IS TOO SMALL.